-We began the school year with 37 children on the Kindergarten waitlist, 7 children on the 1st Grade waitlist, 12 children on the 2nd Grade waitlist, 8 children on the 3rd Grade waitlist, 3 children on the 4th Grade waitlist, 1 child on the 5th Grade waitlist and 1 child on the 6th Grade waitlist.
-One family moved their child to a St. Paul Public School in their neighborhood.
-One family moved their child to a private school closer to their home.
-One family selected to home school their child.
-Two families moved their children into other charter school programs.
+We began the school year with 22 children on the Kindergarten waitlist, 11 children on the 1st Grade waitlist, 7 children on the 2nd Grade waitlist, and 7 children on the 3rd Grade waitlist.
+One family moved to another state.
+Several families moved their children into other charter school programs that offered a middle school option.
 Several new families enrolled their children during the school year.
-We began the school year with an enrollment of 133 children and with the movements and decisions of families, total enrollment was 132 by the time the school year ended.
-Our Average Daily Membership (ADM) for the 2016-17 school year was 131.83.
-Over the course of the year, we served a total of 140 children, meaning that 6% were not retained, putting our retention rate at 94%.
-For the 2017-18 school year, we see waitlists continue to grow for Kindergarten, 1st, 2nd, 3rd, 4th and 5th Grades, a sure sign that word has spread about CMES's impact on young people's lives.
+We began the school year with an enrollment of 137 children and with the movements and decisions of families, total enrollment was 138 by the time the school year ended.
+Our Average Daily Membership (ADM) for the 2017-18 school year was 137.92.
+For the 2018-19 school year, we see waitlists continue to grow for Kindergarten, 1st, 2nd, and 3rd Grades, a sure sign that word has spread about CMES's impact on young people's lives.